Trekking in Nepal during Monsoon

 What is Monsoon trekking in Nepal like?

-The monsoon begins around mid-June; it peaks during July-August and winds down from early September.
-The temperature ramps up, as does the humidity and rain.
-Clouds often cover the mountains, temperatures can get uncomfortable in the lower elevations, and it can rain almost every day.
+The monsoon begins around mid-June; it peaks during July-August and winds down in early September.
+As a result, the temperature increases, as do the humidity and rain.
+Although clouds often cover the mountains, temperatures can get uncomfortable in the lower elevations and showers almost daily.
 You may even find yourself acquainted with leeches in the lower areas, but fear not – leeches don’t climb as high as we do!

 What to expect during the monsoon

 When trekking in the lower altitude forests, you can expect a dense build-up of fog and clouds.
 However, the clouds occasionally clear up to reveal the stunning mountains and valleys.
 This happens especially after a night of heavy rain.
 You can expect anywhere from 4-6 hours of rain varying in intensity; occasionally, it can rain continuously for 2-3 days.

 It is better to start your day early; generally, it starts raining in the afternoons.
 However, there tends to be a pattern in the weather; ask your guide or local lodge owners how it has been for the past week or ten days.
 Although the trend is not guaranteed, you have something to go by to make plans accordingly.

 It is best to have an umbrella in the lower elevations – if you don’t use trekking poles – because it will be sweltering even with the best quality raingear.
 I prefer to trek in the rain without rain gear; I feel it is better to get wet from the rainwater than my sweat.
 Also, the humidity and temperatures drop as you gain altitude, making it more pleasant.
 However, it can still rain, and it is advisable to put on rain gear at higher elevations.
 Sometimes the humidity is so high that even quick-dry clothing won’t dry overnight!

 Transportation during the monsoon